 Types of dairy-free milk

-You will also want to ensure that this vegan cocoa powder is combined with a plant-based milk or creamer, like one of the following:Â
+You may also want to ensure that this vegan cocoa powder is combined with a plant-based milk or creamer, like one of the following:Â

 - Oat milk